ardeleanraluca/Events-Application/Documentation.md

 ## Features
 The features are customized according to the user, but there are also more general features.
 The feature that is available to all users is to view the events that exist at that time in the application.
-The next most general functionality is aimed at users who are **not guests**, namely that of authentication in the application, and as an extension to the authentication functionality is password reset in case the user has forgotten his password.
+The next most general functionality is aimed at users who are **not guests**, namely that of authentication in the application.
 #### _Guest_
 - can register in application.

 #### _Standard User_
+- can purchase tickets to the event
-- can purchase tickets to the event, and depending on the event there may be several types of tickets to choose from.
+- can see the tickets that he bought, to be easily found for checking tickets at the entrance of the event
-- at some events, the user must choose the place among the available ones or it will be randomly generated.
-- depending on the previous events in which the user participated, certain events are suggested to him when he logs into the application.

 #### _Organizer_
-- add the event he organizes in the application with the possibility of having different types of tickets.
+- add the event he organizes in the application
-- has a section where he can see and edit the organized events, but also how many tickets were sold for each event.
+- has a section where he can see and edit the organized events
 #### _Admin_
 - create accounts for the organizers as a result of an agreement between the two.
 - delete organizer accounts and associated events if the agreement between the two is no longer valid.
 - has access to details about organizers and events.
-- can generate certain reports.

 ## Database diagram
 ![Database Diagram](http://www.plantuml.com/plantuml/svg/hPJ1Rjim38RlVWgs0uOQM55iG8V2C8oUTjbrzq2sM5keB0OItTPRykwJLTkBNNLBWlaM_jJ7dnIZUyV2SjVgv4BYWp88MwjQOVlD8_PNBodaPP5NfCbc7ygxkw-V_S-FNYhocn0jNlARifWFFv15LPlny7HGX6zzS3x4ejGur4B3YdjuWJo7gn-VuBbHZ2aKHP9SS8EjDwU5CWdJ5fYW96PgGIgB5IioYNjKPYkiQ45xBlTR1BBSK9AybYYfgnlUiAeUaLqAlnA0HRzAfXcKgbQ6lRJePg2zdfIRWpHlzTltebXdTmvjB6q_Ei4dDASwQ8JMHvGcMmkZVg9z9xSIZ3NPFeCdOQj6sAiljxVfe4YlHABeAgksmu3VYWrrzctKY7ODsazteAaI0-k8vYEOmJzrXlj8NCMYGagBpaKyqiQXO3SLdAzcdj-9roEguEnljsv9urbzpuIpLZSissQL89KBVZEGr7cqXs6bd28paYkCIBEHiE1ZowVP2LFmRZBm6jPequFbn5OeVSn2XNh2kMUoSgaiBFw_EunlM7mVmxel7ni8tsvtVRtRmIAs-3AuN3uqcPANKTG-a20q2H173UB424kmoXmPyryonWYlphyPV_ur4SOiJg1OzZWRM6pM2ZI69qniZgEVcDKP4yG94gitGePDVNUuWtZ8c1FFx-SUZUnQ_Hi0)